 Value of a Class Action Lawsuit

-In this case, Apple did in fact confirm that it slows down older iPhones, a feature introduced in 2016 to protect against problems caused by aging batteries.
-The feature was implemented on the iPhone 6, 6S and SE during a software update on the iPhone7 with the release of iOS 11.2.
-Apple said it slowed down phones that have older batteries, batteries with low charge or that are cold.
+In this instance, Apple did, in fact, confirm that the feature it introduced in 2016 to guard against issues brought on by aging batteries slows down older iPhones.
+The feature was implemented on the iPhone 6, 6S, and SE during a software update on the iPhone 7 with the release of iOS 11.2.
+Apple said it slowed down phones with older batteries, low charges, or cold batteries.

 When consumers buy Apple products or any product, they expect it to work as intended.
-A class action lawsuit is filed by a “class” or “group” of people who have been adversely affected by a corporation or organization’s actions.
+A “class” or “group” of people who have suffered harm due to an organization or corporation’s actions file a class action lawsuit.
 Class action lawsuits empower ordinary citizens to hold large corporations accountable.
 We hope this lawsuit helps bring out the facts of this case and gives these consumers their day in court.

 Source: https://appleinsider.com/articles/19/08/01/new-california-class-action-joins-dozens-more-over-iphone-throttling-issue